 The UAAL contribution rate is determined by calculating the amortization payments as a level-percent of payroll.
-This methodology results in dollar amounts of payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (3.05% for plan year beginning July 1, 2022).
+This methodology results in dollar amounts of payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (2.95% for plan year beginning July 1, 2023).
 Because the UAAL contribution rate is determined as a level-percent of payroll, the dollar amount of the UAAL contribution is scheduled to increase each year in the future, even if all actuarial assumptions are met.
-Therefore, if the actual increase in covered payroll is less than assumed, the UAAL contribution rate will increase.
-The increase in covered payroll from the prior valuation was 1.4% compared to the 3.15% assumed increase in the July 1, 2021 valuation for plan year ending June 30, 2022, resulting in a higher UAAL contribution rate in this valuation.
+Therefore, if the actual increase in covered payroll is more/less than assumed, the UAAL contribution rate will decrease/increase.
+The increase in covered payroll from the prior valuation was 19.6% compared to the 3.05% assumed increase in the July 1, 2022 valuation for plan year ending June 30, 2023, resulting in a decrease in the UAAL contribution rate of 2.16% in this valuation.